 The truth is, I don’t know the answer.
 My personal strategy is usually clarity over anything else; I want to know that the person receiving the email knows what it’s about before they even open it.
 But I’m no subject guru; I try different approaches with different emails, but haven’t really come to find something that always works.

-In fundraising/alumni relations, we send out a lot of emails – solicitations, invitations, newsletters, alumni news… the list goes on.
+In fundraising, we send out a lot of emails – solicitations, invitations, newsletters… the list goes on.
 Can we get someone to make a gift with a flashy subject line?
 I think we can, I just don’t yet know how.

 What do you think???
 Share your tips & tricks when it comes to email subject lines by commenting below.